None to Run vs. Couch to 5K: Which Plan is Right for You? (2026)

 Here's an in-depth comparison, segmented to closely examine how each program unfolds over its duration.

-None to Run vs Couch to 5K Visual Comparison
+None to Run vs Couch to 5K week-by-week visual comparison chart showing gradual vs aggressive progression

 Click image to enlarge.